-In Three White Flint North (3WFN), the NRC occupies 138,035 useable square feet (42.8 percent of the building), and the NRC is no longer the primary tenant.
+In Three White Flint North (3WFN), the NRC occupies 138,035 usable square feet (USF) which is 42.8 percent of the building.
+The NRC is no longer the primary tenant.
 The FDA occupies the other floors.
 Future plans to reduce the NRC footprint call for the NRC to release four floors of the 3WFN office building in late calendar year 2019.
 The lease bill for 3WFN will be approximately \$4.0 million less per year.
 The NRC will not recognize savings for these floors until another Federal agency leases the space.